-by Herdís Þorgeirsdóttir | 15.09.2016 | ALMANAK
+by Herdís Þorgeirsdóttir | 15.09.2016 | Almanak

 Á 20 ára afmæli stjórnlagadómstóls Georgíu, sem staðsettur er í hafnarborginni Batumi við Svartahafið blés ekki byrlega fyrir stjórnskipulegu réttlæti í landinu.
 Forseti dómstólsins, Giorgi Papuaschvili hefur ítrekað komið fram á s.l. ári og lýst því yfir að dómarar þessa æðsta dómstóls landsins væru beittir miklum pólitískum þrýstingi; hafi þeir jafnvel sætt fjárkúgunum.
 Forseti dómstólsins var skipaður í tíð fyrrum forseta landsins, Mikheil Saakashvili.
 Eftir að ný stjórn tók við völdum í landinu 2012 hafa þeir sem þóttu líklegir til að hafa stutt Saakaschvili mætt tortryggni nýrra valdhafa.